 Head Softball Coach

-The winningest head coach in the 41-year history of the program and a 2017 inductee into the Connecticut Scholastic and Collegiate Softball Hall of Fame, Diana Pepin will join ten other New England Division III active head softball coaches in the 400-victory club with her second win of 2018.
-She enters the 2018 season tied for 11th among active New England Division III coaches with Heather Stone of Western Connecticut, but has coached one fewer season than her Little East Conference coaching rival.
+The winningest head coach in the 42-year history of the program and a 2017 inductee into the Connecticut Scholastic and Collegiate Softball Hall of Fame, Diana Pepin joined ten other active New England Division III head softball coaches in the 400-victory club in 2018.
+She enters the 2019 season tied for 11th among active New England Division III coaches with Heather Stone of Western Connecticut, but has coached one fewer season than her Little East Conference coaching colleague.

-Of the ten active New England head coaches with 400 victories, only three feature higher winning percentages than Pepin (.621) and all but one have coached at least two more seasons than Eastern's head coach.
+Of the ten other active New England head coaches with 400 victories, only three feature higher winning percentages than Pepin (.610) and all but one have coached at least two more seasons than Eastern's head coach.

-In 2017, the Warriors swept Western Connecticut on the road on the final day of the regular season to earn at least a share of their eighth Little East Conference regular-season title in the last ten years, then won a pair of one-run extra-inning games in the LEC tournament to finish third in the six-team, double-elimination tournament.
+In 2018, the Warriors won ten of 14 LEC games to finish second in the regular season (one game behind the leader), reaching double figures for the tenth time in the last 13 years.
+In 2017, the Warriors swept Western Connecticut on the road on the final day of the regular season to earn at least a share of their eighth Little East Conference regular-season title in the last 11 years, then won a pair of one-run extra-inning games in the LEC tournament to finish third in the six-team, double-elimination tournament.

 Among current LEC coaches, Pepin has no peer.
-In 16 seasons, she has compiled a regular-season conference record of 161-63 for a 71.9 winning percetnage and an average of 10.1 wins out of a possible 14.
+In 17 seasons, she has compiled a regular-season conference record of 171-67 for a winning percetnage of 71.8 and an average of 10.1 wins out of a possible 14.
 The eight LEC regular-season titles which Pepin has won or shared are six more than her nearest current LEC coaching competitor and her four LEC tournament titles are twice as many as any other current conference coach.
-In 16 years, Pepin has compiled an LEC regular-season and tournament record of 187-85 (.688), an average of nearly 12 victories per season.
+In 17 years, Pepin has compiled an LEC regular-season and tournament record of 197-91 (68.4), an average of nearly 12 victories per season.

 In 2015, the Warriors finished with a share of the top spot in the final LEC regular-season standings for the sixth straight year -- becoming the first program in conference history to win or share as many as many as six in a row -- and gained the No. 1 seed in the LEC tournament for the sixth straight time.
 The Warriors went on to their fourth conference tournament title in six years (sweeping the field each time) to qualify for their 20th NCAA tournament since 1982.